angl-l/speechless-analytics/README.md

-For your project, **CSV validation** should verify that the dataset is complete, correctly formatted, and suitable for analytics.
-Based on the dataset you provided, here is a validation report.
+ **CSV validation** should verify that the dataset is complete, correctly formatted, and suitable for analytics.
+Based on the dataset we provided, here is a validation report.

 # Validation Report